Osrawaju/Customer-Behavior-Analysis-Using-SQL-A-Case-Study-of-Danny-s-Diner/README.md

 INTRODUCTION
 The 8 Week SQL Challenge is a collection of real-world inspired SQL case studies created to help analysts strengthen their SQL and analytical thinking skills.
 Each case study focuses on answering business questions using available data.

-In this article, I walk through my solution to Week 1: Danny’s Diner, where I used SQL to analyze customer purchasing behavior for a small restaurant.
+In this project, I walk through my solution to Week 1: Danny’s Diner, where I used SQL to analyze customer purchasing behavior for a small restaurant.
 The goal of this project is not just to write SQL queries, but to derive meaningful business insights that can help improve decision-making.

 This project demonstrates my ability to: